wpsharks/ubuntu-bootstrap/src/wordpress/dev/README.md

 https://php56-%%CFG_HOST%%/---tools/info.php
 https://php70-%%CFG_HOST%%/---tools/info.php

 _**Warning:** PHP info is password protected because your server has environment variables that contain sensitive information.
-PHP displays them via _`$_SERVER[]`_ when you run `phpinfo()`.
+PHP displays them via Superglobals when you run `phpinfo()`.
 So please be advised that you should only use these PHP info pages that are protected; i.e., don't create your own PHP info pages and make them public, because PHP info pages reveal private details._

 ### OPCache Dump